CementMix3r/SimpleEncryptionTool/README.md

 - keep those with you until you've put them into the console (they aren't stored anywhere else, you can read the source code if you want).

 If you want you can make updates, it helps for me to learn with :)

-# random bytes in decryption again :(
-# dont run it on anything important, use new random files, and perhaps help me fix it :D